rdkcentral/rdkservices/SystemServices/doc/SystemPlugin.md

 <a name="method.fireFirmwarePendingReboot"></a>
 ## *fireFirmwarePendingReboot <sup>method</sup>*

-Notifies the device about a pending reboot by sending an `onFirmwarePendingReboot` event.
+(Version 2) Notifies the device about a pending reboot by sending an `onFirmwarePendingReboot` event.

 Also see: [onFirmwarePendingReboot](#event.onFirmwarePendingReboot)